nakabonne/tstorage/README.md

 - When a partition gets full, we can persist the data from our in-memory database by sequentially writing just a handful of larger files.
 We avoid any write-amplification and serve SSDs and HDDs equally well.

 ### Memory partition
-The memory partition stores data points in heap.
+The memory partition is writable and stores data points in heap.
 The head partition is always memory partition.
 Its next one is also memory partition to accept out-of-order data points.
 It stores data points in an ordered Slice, which offers excellent cache hit ratio compared to linked lists unless it gets updated way too often (like delete, add elements at random locations).

 ### Disk partition